microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/educationmoduleresource-get.md

 ---
 title: "Get educationModuleResource"
-description: "Get the properties of a specific resource on an module.  "
+description: "Get the properties of a specific resource on a module."
 author: "cristobal-buenrostro"
 ms.localizationpriority: medium
 ms.prod: "education"